DuarteRodrigues-88259-UM/ESRGclass/README.md

  - if client didn't send a message in last minute changes his state from ONLINE to AFK
  - led on when client daemon is alive
  - led off when client daemon is dead

+# Done by
+João Miranda 88237
+Duarte Rodrigues 88259

+Masters in Embedded Systems @ Universidade do Minho, 2021